nikita-shagan/todo-list/README.md

-Here’s a shorter version of the README:

----

 # ToDo List App (Next.js)

 A simple ToDo app built with **Next.js**, **Redux Toolkit**, and **IndexedDB** for state persistence.
 Manage tasks with features like adding, toggling completion, filtering, and clearing completed tasks.